Tsallis Diversity and Corresponding Accumulation Curves

 gives Shannon diversity, for \(q=2\) this gives the Simpson index

-(see function diversity
+(see function diversity).

-gives values normalized by the
+If norm = TRUE, tsallis gives values normalized by the

 maximum: